For those looking to rent property in Jakarta, it can be a daunting task. Here are LetsMoveIndonesia’s Top Tips for finding your new home.

 So, there we have it, 9 top tips for renting property in Jakarta.

-Want to know more about renting apartments in Jakarta?
+Want to know more about the property market in Jakarta?
 Then check out our useful guides below by clicking the links:

 LetsMoveIndonesia is Jakarta’s favourite Real Estate & Relocations agency.
 By promoting ethical behaviour and focusing on delivering quality customer service, we have become the agent of choice for expatriates.